 - Step 8:

-If the MME determined that the old node is an AMF based on the indication from the UE and the MME is configured to support 5GS-EPS interworking without N26 procedure, the MME sends an Update Location Request message to the HSS+UDM including an indication that registration of an AMF at the HSS+UDM, if any, shall not be cancelled.
-The HSS+UDM that supports simultaneous registration of both MME and AMF, does not send Nudm_UECM_DeregistrationNotification to the old AMF and includes an indication of support of simultaneous registration of both MME and AMF in the Update Location Response to the MME.
-Otherwise, the HSS+UDM sends Nudm_UECM_DeregistrationNotification to the old AMF and in the response to MME there is no indication of support of simultaneous registration of both MME and AMF.
+If the UE indicates that it is moving from 5GC and the Registration type set to "initial attach" in Step 1 and the MME is configured to support 5GS-EPS interworking without N26 procedure, the MME sends an Update Location Request message to the HSS+UDM including an indication that registration of an AMF at the HSS+UDM, if any, shall not be cancelled.
+The HSS+UDM then does not send Nudm_UECM_DeregistrationNotification to the old AMF.

 NOTE 3: If the UE does not maintain registration in 5GC, upon reachability time-out, the AMF can implicitly detach the UE and release the possible remaining PDU Sessions in 5GC.